pensjonatus/flash-fiction/blog/midnight-games.md

 ---
-title: 'Midnight Games'
+title: Midnight Games
 date: '2014-11-20'
-categories:
+tags:
-  - 'creepy'
+  - creepy
 ---

 It was late.
 I think it was about midnight when I finished work.
 I closed my